genderkit/genderkit/_articles/metoidioplasty.md

 If you have a formal diagnosis of gender dysphoria, the NHS will usually provide funding for metoidioplasty.

+You can find more information about phalloplasty and metoidioplasty on the [St. Peter's Andrology Centre website](https://www.andrology.co.uk/phalloplasty).

 {% bibliography --cited %}